SrDowJones/phishing-email-analysis/README.md

 Objectives
 1. Analyze a suspected phishing email
-2. Identify the artifacts (using Whois Lookup, Virus Tool,s and abuseipdb)
+2. Identify the artifacts (using Whois Lookup, Virus Tool,s and Abuseipdb, Browserling, Cisco Tallos Intelligence Group)
 3. Document the findings